 Sesame oil gargling is beneficial for the strength of jaws, depth of voice, flabbiness of face, excellent gustatory sensation and good taste for food.
 One will never get dryness of throat, nor does his lips ever get cracked; his teeth will never develop caries and will be deep-rooted; he will not have any toothache nor will his teeth set on edge by sour intake; his teeth can chew even the hardest eatables [78-80]

-One who applies sesame oil on his head regularly does not suffer from headache, baldness, graying of hair, nor do this hair fall.
-Strength of his head, forehead is specially enhanced; his hair become black, long and deep-rooted; his sense organs work properly; the skin of his face becomes brightened; applying sesame oil on the head produces sound sleep and happiness.
+One who applies sesame oil on his head regularly does not suffer from headache, baldness, greying of hair, nor do this hair fall.
+Strength of his head, forehead is specially enhanced; his hair becomes black, long and deep-rooted; his sense organs work properly; the skin of his face becomes brightened; applying sesame oil on the head produces sound sleep and happiness.
 [81-83] Ear diseases due to vitiated Vata, torticollis, lock jaw, difficulty of hearing and deafness are prevented if oil is regularly dropped into the ears.

 As a picture, a dry skin, and an axis (of a cart) become strong and resistant by the application of oil, so by the massage of oil the human body becomes strong smooth-skinned; it is not susceptible to the diseases due to Vata; it is resistant to exhaustion and exertions.
 [85-86]